"I'm convinced DRM will completely revolutionise broadcasting in the AM bands"

 in shortwave broadcasting was the future that DRM was suppose to avoid.

-Listed below are some of the closures - all these radio
+Listed below are some of the closures.
+For anyone interested

 Does DRM have a future?

-that DRM has failed to be an alternative to AM radio despite considerable investment in new transmitters (particularly by RTL and
+is undeniable that DRM has failed to be an alternative to AM radio despite considerable investment in new transmitters and programming

 BBC World Service

-its grant the BBC World Service cut its English shortwave service by 60% (reduced to six hours a day) and the Cyprus short wave relay
+to its grant the BBC World Service cut its English shortwave service by 60% (reduced to six hours a day) and the Cyprus short wave

-station was closed.
-To achieve this reduction of £42m annual saving by April 2014, BBC Global News Director Peter Horrocks said: "Shortwave
+relay station was closed.
+To achieve this reduction of £42m annual saving by April 2014, BBC Global News Director Peter Horrocks said:

-audiences are declining as radio audiences come to rely increasingly on medium wave and FM, and there has been a rapid growth of television
+"Shortwave audiences are declining as radio audiences come to rely increasingly on medium wave and FM, and there has been a rapid

 Radio Netherlands Worldwide (Radio Nederland Wereldomroep)